minillinim/ionPairer/README.md

 ## First map mate pair reads against the assembly

+For IonTorrent read and certain versions of BWA, it may be helpful to run bwa twice, once for the forward reads and once for the reverse reads.

+ie.

 Take your existing assembly (or binned contigs from a metagenome), then run ```bwa-sw``` twice (once for each of the forward and reverse reads) to map your ion MP reads against your contigs. e.g.